petergoldstein/dalli/README.md

 ------------------------

 By default, Dalli is thread-safe.
 Disable thread-safety at your own peril.

+Dalli does not need anything special in Unicorn/Passenger since 2.0.4.
+It will detect sockets shared with child processes and gracefully reopen the socket.

 Note that Dalli does not require ActiveSupport or Rails.
 You can safely use it in your own Ruby projects.